-- a minimum of 8 semester credit hours of additional credit hours from OSU-OKC which are directly applicable to the second certificate and which are in addition to those presented for the first certificate sought. - b. a student must complete all general and specific requirements of both certificates, and - c. the additional certificate must be different from that studied for the first certificate.
+- a minimum of 8 semester credit hours of additional credit hours from OSU-OKC which are directly applicable to the second certificate and which are in addition to those presented for the first certificate sought. - b. a student must complete all general and specific requirements of both certificates, and - c. the additional certificate cannot be from the same program/major, even if the option is different.